Sr Marie Therese Ranum sm

 .

 We extend our prayerful sympathy to the Marist Sisters in New Zealand and to Sr Marie Therese’s family.
+The following eulogy was delivered at her funeral.

 Sr Lavinia Henry sm